drupalwxt/website/content/wxt/media.md

 +++
 draft = false
-title = "Media Library - Images, Videos and Documents" description="How to use and manage the Media Library." language = "en" tags = [
+title = "Media Library - Images, Videos and Documents (D7)" description="How to use and manage the Media Library." language = "en" tags = [